 The Level 3 Emergency Paediatric First Aid (EPFA) course is regulated by Ofqual and is aimed at those who care for children from birth to puberty.

-It should be noted that the Early Years Framework states that all those who will be left in sole charge of a child or children requires the full Paediatric First Aid course.
-Additionally, Ofsted does not recognise the EPFA as an appropriate paediatric first aid qualification.
+It should be noted that the Early Years Framework states that all those who will be left in sole charge of a child or children requires the full 2-day Paediatric First Aid course.

-The EPFA requires 6 hours of contact time (plus breaks) and is normally taught over one day although it can be split into two 1/2 day sessions or, indeed, 3 x 2-hour sessions although an additional charge will be made.
+The EPFA requires 6 hours of contact time (plus breaks) and is normally taught over one day although it can be split into two 1/2 day sessions with an additional charge.
 We fully recognise that freeing up sufficient staff to attend this course during the week may be difficult so we are happy to teach this on a Saturday.

 Please note that candidates must be able to perform exercises at floor level where required.
 It is a requirement of all regulated courses that the candidate should be able to communicate effectively with Emergency Services and, although this is not assessed formally, your instructor must be satisfied that this is the case.
 As such, all the question papers are in English and a reader will be provided if candidates have literacy concerns or learning difficulties.